 Q: Is it dangerous to use MAXTRAX?

-A: Our main focus during the development of MAXTRAX was to produce a vehicle recovery device that makes extracting a bogged vehicle a very safe procedure.
+A: Our main focus during the development of MAXTRAX was to produce a vehicle recovery device that makes extracting a stuck vehicle a very safe procedure.
 There are no highly stressed components or massive forces involved in a MAXTRAX vehicle recovery; it all happens at a gentle pace.

 Q: They’re really only a thin piece of plastic!
 Won’t they just snap when I drive on them in my heavy 4WD?

 A: Since 2004 we’ve extensively and successfully tested MAXTRAX in the real world with very heavily laden LandCruisers, Patrols, and even a 5 tonne Coaster bus.
-We’ve also tested them in the Materials Sciences laboratory at the University of Queensland by forcing a 4WD tyre onto a MAXTRAX spanning an 80-cm void until it bent completely around the tyre.
+We’ve also tested them in the Materials Sciences laboratory at the University of Queensland by forcing a 4WD tire onto a MAXTRAX spanning an 80-cm void until it bent completely around the tire.
 Once the pressure in the hydraulic ram was released, the MAXTRAX returned to their normal shape almost immediately.
 The type of heavy-duty impact-resistant polymer used in MAXTRAX is the same type of material used in modern roof rack systems, automatic weapons, military knives and vehicle components so it’s super tough!

 Q: Will the sun damage my MAXTRAX if I have them permanently mounted externally on my vehicle?

-A: The material we make MAXTRAX from includes a UV stabilizer that protects them damage from the sun’s UV rays, however the colour will eventually start to fade after a few years or so and, like anything left exposed to the sun for long periods, they will eventually start to degrade and lose their ductility.
+A: The material we make MAXTRAX from includes a UV stabilizer that protects them damage from the sun’s UV rays, however the color will eventually start to fade after a few years or so and, like anything left exposed to the sun for long periods, they will eventually start to degrade and lose their ductility.